Nostalgic Trip to Surf City

 Recently, I picked up a thick book there by prolific, scandal-plagued former Chicago columnist Bob Greene. (of the Predator variety – read the Esquire piece on it on Google.)
 He is an average writer (and wears a toupee which automatically makes me think of him as a bit ingenuous) but has written some best sellers and some duds.
 He is big with nostalgia and memories like I am, so I occasionally read something by him.

 Being a music nerd, I recall all of the groups and songs of the era, most notably by Jan and Dean, and of course the Beach Boys.
-There was Wipeout by the Safari’s, and my cousin Joel played it to death on his drums in his basement, which I admired tremendously at the time.
-I was very into surf music in it’s prime.
+Surf music was so California and it fascinated me.

-The big story on Jan and Dean of course was their ironically prophetic song Dead Man’s Curve. and how it became the true story of Jan Berry’s life after he crashed his car and suffered permanent brain damage.
-That accident didn’t stop them from touring-give or take a dozen years in between.
+The big story on Jan and Dean of course was their ironically prophetic song Dead Man’s Curve, and how it became the true story of Jan Berry’s life after he crashed his car and suffered permanent brain damage.
+That accident didn’t stop them from touring-give or take a dozen years in between while he recovered.
 Despite Jan’s limitations (including according to the book Jan having to relearn lyrics by tape recorder before every one of their nostalgia concerts,) they toured until his death in 2004 of a stroke.

 When I was 30, another couple and my husband and I booked a getaway to Las Vegas on a long weekend.
-It was the mid 80’s and the Monkees were on the oldies circuit.
-At adulthood, I was still a Monkees stalker and even booked us at the hotel/casino where they were appearing.
-(Of course they were staying there too and I had multiple opportunities to rub elbows with them and other teen idol photo opps – see below)
+It was the mid 80’s and the Monkees were on the oldies circuit along with others including Jan and Dean who I always wanted to see!
+We booked at the same hotel where the show was being performed, a strategic plan to sight some of the performers.
+It worked!

-When I bumped into Jan (without Dean) in the hotel, he was very sweet, and somewhat shocked that I mentioned their oldest hit, Baby Talk.
-(It was released before my time but since I follow music passionately, I know about it and love it.)
-Jan, shifting his paralyzed side, in his halting voice, started singing it to me.
-I really appreciated Jan after that – still performing and making fans happy after all he went through.
+When I bumped into Jan (without Dean) in the hotel, he was very sweet and very handsome, and somewhat shocked that I mentioned their oldest hit, Baby Talk.
+(It was released before my time but since I follow music passionately, I know about it and love it.
+I can easily say that I love doo-wop music with noises and of all of that genre, Baby Talk is my favorite.)
+Jan shifted his paralyzed side, and in his halting voice, started singing Baby Talk to me right there in the lobby.
+(Ba-ba-ba-ba…) I really appreciated Jan after that – still performing and making fans happy after all he went through.
 Here’s me and Jan below!
-(After he sang to me and I was still thrilled!)
+(After he sang to me and I was still thrilled as you can see on my face!)

 So of COURSE I bought this book about the author’s time with them.
-Bob Greene was a Jan and Dean stalker like I was a Monkees stalker, and they took a liking to him and included him in their band for many years.
+Bob Greene was a Jan and Dean stalker and they took a liking to him and included him in their band for many years.
 He performed without pay – just for his own pleasure, and then of course profited off of it by writing a book about the experience.
 (Or maybe not with the fact that it is in Dollar stores being sold for a buck.)

 Dean actually is a talented graphic artist and could certainly make an easier living that way – he designed a lot of famous album covers when Jan was out of commission.
 But maybe it is the thrill of fans still screaming and singing along that has Dean continuing to tour – probably seeking those old thrills.
 For that, I don’t blame him at all.
-RIP Jan and Davy and Rob Grill.
-I am sure they are having an oldies concert together in Heaven.
+RIP Jan.

 If you want to see Jan’s limitations – making his comeback for thirty more years even more amazing, watch this clip of him on the Dinah Shore Show.